ovcharovcoder/test-ovcharov-store-2025/README.md

-# snippet Swiper gallery for Shopify
+# Snippet Swiper Gallery for Shopify

 Source code for snippet swiper-gallery